You put in all this effort into SEO for your law firm and Internet marketing and you are just not getting the results you want.

 The basic premise of seeing your internet marketing through the eyes of your customer is to first define your customer, next attempt to see the internet marketing through the eyes of your customer, and then test to validate your assumptions.

-Note: If you have already selected the niche for your business, you can skip this step.
+Note: If you have already selected the niche for your firm, you can skip this step.
 However, I have found that many small business owners have never been informed about what a niche is or why it is vital.

 You need to get very specific about who you are marketing to in order to able to see your internet marketing messages through the eyes of your customer.
 The most efficient way to get specific is to select a niche and tailor your messages to the niche.
 A niche is vital because a business really can’t effectively market to everyone – you need to pick a specific group and see your internet marketing message through the eyes of that specific group.
 If you try to market to everyone you end up marketing to no one.
 That specific group is referred to in marketing as a niche.
 More than likely if your internet marketing messages are not resonating you are marketing to your market rather than your niche.
 It is important to understand there is a difference between a market and a niche.
 A market is everyone that could buy from you while the niche is the people that you are going after.
 This can be a little difficult to understand conceptually, so here are some examples of the difference between a market and a niche: